chinnucsk/vivr/README.md

     make

-Install [Bundler](http://gembundler.com/) to manage the Ruby gem dependencies

-    gem install bundler

-Then install the required gems

-    bundle install
+Or, if you prefer (I do) use [Rake](http://rake.rubyforge.org/)

+    rake

-Finally, run the app
+Finally, run the app using [Foreman](https://github.com/ddollar/foreman)

     foreman start

-Depending on you machine's setup the app will usually run on port 5000.
+Depending on you machine's setup the app will run on port 5000.
 To verify check the console output for somthing like this

     {webmachine_mochiweb,start,